nodeca/nodeca-doc/src/documents/n-live.html.md

 - `N.live.on(channel, handler)` - registers `handler` to be executed upon messages in the `channel`
 - `N.live.off(channel [, handler])` - unsubscribe handler (or all) from channel

 Namespaces
 ----------

+Client side specific things:

-- `local.*` - used to communicate between tabs without server
+- `local.*` - messages will go to local tabs only, and will not pass to server at all.
-- `private.*` - post data to server without broadcast
+- `private.*` - our internal conventions, for convenience.
+All posting should be done only here.

 Server extensions
 -----------------

-To extend actions (subscribe and post):
+Every incoming message (subscribe/post) from client is forwarded to internal methods.

-- `internal.live.subscribe:{channel.name}` - to check subscribe permission
+- `internal.live.subscribe:{channel.name}` - check subscribe permission
 - `internal.live.post:{channel.name}` - to handle message from client

+Current files location:

 ```none
 .